The Global History of Free Ports researches the development and diffusion of the institution of the free port.

 The Cyanobacteria research group focuses on ecology, diversity and bioactive compound production of cyanobacteria.

-A research group in Helsinki focusing on data science for understanding evolutionary and biospheric change processes and their causal mechanisms.
+A research group in Helsinki focusing on data science for understanding evolutionary processes.

 The agile education research group (RAGE) studies approaches for data-driven continuous improvement in education.